konsumer/4encoder/README.md

 # 4encoder

 > [!WARNING]
 > I am still working on this. these devices are quite a bit more complicated to interface in C than [these](https://github.com/konsumer/8encoder/), so it will probly take some time.
+I ended up consolidating these into a single repo at [pipd](https://github.com/konsumer/pipd).

 Various libs for working with [an i2c 4 rotary-encoder thing](https://www.adafruit.com/product/5752) on a pi.